Zimbabwe's Mugabe clings to power but resignation letter reported to be ready

 A resignation letter has now been drafted, CNN said, citing sources familiar with his negotiations with the generals who seized power in Harare last week.

-Under the terms of the deal, Mugabe and his wife Grace would be granted full immunity, CNN said.
+Under the terms of the deal, Mugabe and his wife Grace -- who had harbored ambitions of succeeding him -- would be granted full immunity.

-Pressure was now mounting from all sides on the 93-year-old, the only leader Zimbabwe has known since its independence in 1980, to swiftly end the confusion that has gripped the country since the de facto coup last Wednesday.
+Pressure was now mounting from all sides on the 93-year-old, the only leader Zimbabwe has known since its independence in 1980, to swiftly end the confusion that has gripped the country since the de facto military coup last Wednesday.

+Even a formal resignation would be an ignominious end for the self-styled Grand Old Man of African politics, once hailed as a liberation hero for leading Zimbabwe’s struggle against British colonial rule but later reviled by his many critics as his long reign descended into repression, corruption and economic disaster.

 Mugabe stunned Zimbabweans in a rambling late night Sunday television address by avoiding any mention of resignation, pledging instead to preside over a congress next month of ZANU-PF, which had sacked him as its leader only hours earlier.

-Moments after Mugabe’s address, war veterans’ leader Chris Mutsvangwa told Reuters they would lead public protests in the streets of Harare.
+Moments after his address, war veterans’ leader Chris Mutsvangwa told Reuters they would lead public protests in the streets of Harare.

 Mugabe was also given a deadline of noon (1000 GMT) on Monday to stand down or the ruling ZANU-PF will begin impeachment proceedings against him.